n3d1117/website/content/blog/streaming-replication-docker-timescale/index.md

 ---
 title: Enabling TimescaleDB Streaming Replication for PostgreSQL 13 with Docker
-description: This post shows how to set up streaming replication for a PostgreSQL 13 database with TimescaleDB extension using Docker, in order to create a 1:1 replica of the primary database that is always in sync.
+description: This post illustrates the process of setting up streaming replication for a PostgreSQL 13 database with the TimescaleDB extension using Docker, in order to create a real-time 1:1 replica of the primary database.
 date: 2021-10-22T02:28:42.000Z
 slug: wildfly-docker-timescale
 tags: [replication, docker, timescaledb, postgresql, big data]